craigfrancis/php-is-literal-rfc/readme.md

 For example, `TRUE` and `true` when cast to string give "1".

-It's also a very low value feature, where there might not be space for a flag to be added.
+It's also a very low value feature, and there might not be space for a flag to be added.

 ### Performance

 Máté Kocsis has done some [primary testing on this implementation](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/tests/results/with-concat/kocsismate.pdf), and found a 0.124% performance hit for the Laravel Demo app, 0.161% for Symfony.
+These do not connect to a database, which would have made the difference even less.

 There is a more severe 3.719% when running this [concat test](https://github.com/kocsismate/php-version-benchmarks/blob/main/app/zend/concat.php#L25), which is not representative of a typical PHP script (it's not normal to concatenate 4 strings, 5 million times, with no other actions).